Anton-vanderTuijn/dsl-ArduinoML/README.md

 ## Arduino sensor and actuators connection <a name="Arduino"></a>

-The following table was used to define the sensor and actuators connection pins for all the scenarios implemented Of course you can change the configuration to suit your needs
+The following table was used to define the sensor and actuators connection pins for all the scenarios implemented.
+Of course, you can change the configuration to suit your needs

 Component | Type | Pin(s)
 ------------------ | ---------------- | ---------------------------------